healeycodes/roll-your-own-analytics/README.md

 ### Data/Privacy

 I make no claims about this being GDPR compliant however user data is fairly anonymous and cookies expire at midnight of every day.
-A 'piece' of data looks like the following:
+A typical 'piece' of data looks like the following:

 ```json
 {"daysSinceEpoch":17698,"hitId":"HThGuycEKUW04MfY46erP6BGEy1A9vNmQU2kNJDf0NONLKNgQ5aGSQQns70O7qzF",